GoogleChrome/web.dev/test/site/_collections/posts-with-lighthouse/stubs/test-2.md

 tags: [ "post" ]
 ---

-# A test post without a pathItem tag.
+# A test post without a pathItem tag